 Until mid November 2020 visitors can follow an albino alligator through its journey around Paris, taking a look at the city’s French colonial heritage as well as its striking post-modern architecture.
-DNEG Greenlight trainees and supervision team were responsible to create, animate and integrate the alligator.
+Our DNEG Greenlight trainees and supervision team were responsible for creating, animating and integrating the alligator.

 “I am so happy and proud that we are finally able to present the film ‘Tropic Telecom’, a collaboration with the DNEG Greenlight Program.” says Nico Joana Weber “I would like to take to the opportunity to thank all the Greenlight graduates for helping to realise this wonderful project.
 It has been a truly amazing experience to work with such ambitious and highly motivated young people!”

 “It is exciting to see what the graduates have accomplished with Nico and DNEG’s supervision team: Tropic Telecom is a beautiful and thought-provoking artwork.
 I’m very proud of the graduates, and the high standard of work they’ve achieved to help realise Nico’s vision, and re-create an albino alligator for the piece,” says Theo Facey, DNEG’s Global Head of Creature, “The final work demonstrates how effective DNEG’s Greenlight Program is to prepare the next generation of artists for a career in VFX.”